- Views 743

 Well then the question you need to ask yourself is how can I avoid such a fate?

-The answer of course is by living your dreams and by following your heart’s desire.
+The answer of course is by living your hopes and dreams.

 And the only conceivable way to do that is by paying your dues―up front and in advance.